matheussodree/English-Course/README.md

   Aren't you going to travel to Mexico? - Você não vai viajar para o México?

   What are you going to do this weekend? - O que você vai fazer neste final de semana?

+* __Interacting__

+  What kind of music do you like? - Que tipo de música você gosta?

+  I like pop music - Eu gosto de música pop

+  What kind of movies do you like? - Que tipo de filmes você gosta?

+  I like horror - Eu gosto de terror

+  Do you like comedy movies? - Você gosta de filmes de comédia?

+  This action movie is terrific! - Este filme de ação é fantástico

+  I usually cry in romcoms - Costumo chorar em comédias românticas

+  Documentaries are great to improve your general knowledge - Os documentários são ótimos para melhorar seus conhecimentos gerais

+  Sure! - Claro

+  How about having some burguer? - Que tal comer um hamburguer?

+  How about watching a movie? - Que tal ver um filme?

+  How about grabbing a beer later? - Que tal tomar uma cerveja mais tarde?

+  What kind of food do they have there? - Que tipo de comida eles tem lá?

+  What kind of movie Terminator is? - Que tipo de filme é o Exterminador do Futuro?

+  I'm planning to go to a Guns'n Roses concert.Would you like to go with me? - Estou planejando ir a um show do Guns'n Roses.Você gostaria de ir comigo?